-Facilities Management provider, MSL have listed their most common maintenance issues for businesses to be on the lookout for:
+Facilities Management provider, MSL has listed their most common maintenance issues for businesses to be on the lookout for:

 Mould, mildew and rot

-These can be key indicators of long running leaks, which will not only cause visible issues, such as mould, but can also start to impact on the internal structure of your building.
+These can be key indicators of long-running leaks, which will not only cause visible issues, such as mould but can also start to impact the internal structure of your building.

 Leaks are a huge red flag that there is an issue within your building – this should be investigated and dealt with immediately.